RV Travelers Find New Places to Explore and Enjoy. One of Our Finds in Texas.

 Also, we were really hungry by this time and in search of that mystical place along the road, where the food is great, the wine good and the people are interesting.

-After another ten minutes of just driving in the general direction of our campground, the decision was made to settle for any first two of the requisites I mentioned above and just settle for anything that might be promising when we saw a sign that advised us that we were entering the town of Helotes(hell-o-tees).
+After another ten minutes of just driving in the general direction of our campground, the decision was made to settle for any of the first two desires I mentioned above and just settle for anything that might be promising when we saw a sign that advised us that we were entering the town of Helotes(hell-o-tees).

 We figured; Oh hell (sic!),why not,it's worth a try.